 How to Use Predictive Analytics in Your Finances

 It’s easy to take advantage of machine learning and improve your finances.

-It’s already happening: To some degree, you don’t need to do anything.
+To some degree, you don’t need to do anything.
 Financial institutions already employ predictive analytics behind the scenes.
-In many cases, consumers find those applications annoying—like when you’re trying to use your debit card and the bank thinks you’re a thief.
-But you benefit from reduced fraud, some of which might cause financial hardship for you.
+In some cases, consumers can find those applications annoying—like when you’re trying to use your debit card and the bank thinks you’re a thief.
+But you benefit from reduced fraud, which otherwise could cause financial hardship for you.